CELEBRATING FIVE GENERATIONS

 AND OVER 120 YEARS

-2015 marks Seghesio Family Vineyards’ 120th anniversary in Sonoma
+2015 marked Seghesio Family Vineyards’ 120th anniversary in Sonoma

 County.
-As one of the very few California wineries that can lay claim to a history of more than a century, we see this as an anniversary to be celebrated and an opportunity to recognize and share our history with family, friends and customers.
+As one of the very few California wineries that can lay claim to a history of more than a century, we cherish the opportunity to recognize and share our history with family, friends and customers.